AgonPlatform/agon-mos/README.md

 - [Zilog ZDS II Tools version 5.3.5](https://zilog.com/index.php?option=com_zcm&task=view&soft_id=54&Itemid=74)

 ZDS II is a Windows application.
-Development of the MOS for the Console8 has been conducted on a MacBook Pro with an M1Max CPU running Windows 10 for ARM in a Parallels VM.
+Development of Agon Platform MOS releases has been conducted on a MacBook Pro with an M1Max CPU running Windows 10 for ARM in a Parallels VM.
 Other developers have used differing combinations of Windows, Linux and OSX, using VMs or Wine to run the ZDS II tools.

 #### Creating a .bin file